-- 1. Implement the following core sustainability policies.
+1. Implement the following core sustainability policies.
 Terminology may differ (e.g., energy efficiency vs. energy management).
 Policies may be scoped to the entire portfolio, including the property applying for certification, or to the individual asset.

+For each policy, indicate which option above applies.

 - Energy management

 - Water management

 - Waste management

 - 2. Implement at least two additional policies according to the company's sustainability goals.
 Additional policies may include those listed below.

+For each policy, indicate which option above applies.

 - Biodiversity/habitat preservation

 - Climate/Climate change adaptation

 - Code of ethics

 - Greenhouse gas emissions

 - Health and wellness

 - Indoor environmental quality

 - Material sourcing

 - Net zero

 - Renewable energy

 - Resilience

 - Responsible vendor

 - Site management

 - Sustainable purchasing

 - Others may apply.
-Contact sustainability@irem.org with questions.

-- 3. Describe the company's process for ongoing assessment and revision of sustainability policies.
+Contact sustainability@irem.org with questions. - 3.
+Describe the company's process for ongoing assessment and revision of sustainability policies.

-- 1. Submit copies of the three core and two additional sustainability policies with the application. - 2.
+- 1. Indicate under which option the property qualifies. - 2.
+Submit copies of the three core and two additional sustainability policies with the application. - 3.
 Submit a description of the company's process for ongoing assessment and revision of sustainability policies.